Florida Writ of Garnishment

 Under Florida law, a debtor cannot hold a bank liable for damages because the garnishee bank froze an account holding money exempt from garnishment.
 The debtor must obtain a court order upholding the exemption and dissolving the garnishment.

-Proper asset protection planning can often increase the protection of bank accounts from garnishment.
+Proper asset protection planning can often increase the ability to protect bank accounts from garnishment.

 Important Court Case